asuvarna31/asuvarna31.github.io/_pages/about.md

 This is Ashima, a PhD student at UCLA CS advised by [Prof. Saadia Gabriel](https://saadia-gabriel.github.io/).

+I actively collaborate with Prof. Nanyun Peng, Prof. Kai-Wei Chang and Prof. Tom Hartvigsen.
+Additionally, I work with [datacomp] (https://www.datacomp.ai/) for reasoning data curation with Prof. Ludwig Schmidt.

 My research agenda centers on building equitable and socially responsible AI.
 As humans interact with AI systems, it is imperative to ensure that these models are safe, inclusive and fair.
-My research achieves this by focusing on a) **fair detection of toxicity and harmful behaviors** and b) **studying misinformation in LLMs**.

 **Awards** <br/>
  ✨ UCLA Computer Science Fellowship 2024 <br/>